-Possibly a reflection of a person’s “grey matter,” a grey ribbon promotes brain cancer awareness.
+Possibly a reflection of a person’s “gray matter,” a gray ribbon promotes brain cancer awareness.

 May is Brain Cancer Awareness Month.

-Cancer of the bladder uses a blue, yellow, and purple ribbon for recognition.
-The American Bladder Cancer Society state that bladder cancer accounts for up 5 percent of all cancer cases.
+Bladder cancer is represented by a blue, yellow, and purple ribbon.
+The American Bladder Cancer Society states that bladder cancer accounts for 5% of all cancer cases.
 Men are more likely to develop it than women.

 May is Bladder Cancer Awareness Month.

-Doctors will diagnose an estimated 53,990 new cases of thyroid cancer in 2018, according to the American Cancer Society.
+Doctors will diagnose an estimated 43,800 new cases of thyroid cancer in 2022, according to the

 September is Thyroid Cancer Awareness Month, when organizations, such as the American Thyroid Association, promote their work to spread awareness and support for people with thyroid cancer.